 I tried these tampons on the first day of my period, which is always the absolute worst day for me.
 I usually feel crampy and bloated, and the longing to stay in bed persists all day.
 But after an hour or so with Daye's CBD tampon in, I felt... better.
 My period pains weren't as intense.

 Of course, despite Daye's data, I wondered if the effects were down to the placebo effect.
 "There are no published research studies on using CBD for period pain relief," Dani Gordon, MD, a London-based expert in CBD and cannabis medicine previously told Refinery29.
-"However, it does have well established, well studied anti-inflammatory and pain-relieving effects across a wide range of chronic pain conditions."
+"However, it does have well-established, well-studied anti-inflammatory and pain-relieving effects across a wide range of chronic pain conditions."

 Still, putting the substance into your vagina may seem like an extreme step.
-When I called Mary Jane Minkin, MD, a practicing OB/GYN and professor at Yale School of Medicine, to ask her opinion of the product, I thought for sure she'd be aghast.
+When I called Mary Jane Minkin, MD, a practising OB/GYN and professor at Yale School of Medicine, to ask her opinion of the product, I thought for sure she'd be aghast.
 But...

 "It's not totally insane," Dr. Minkin says, to my surprise.
 "There are suggestions that CBD can help with muscle cramps, and certainly if you're inserting something into the vagina you're going to get it in close proximity to the uterus," she continues.
 "There's not much data, but I doubt that it's terribly harmful."
 The one piece of advice she'd give a patient who wanted to try these CBD-coated products out would be to maybe not drive after using them, just to be on the safe side.